MellowCobra/JS-Pascal-Interpreter/README.md

 WIP: Currently processes simple programs according to the grammar defined in [CFG.md](https://github.com/MellowCobra/JS-Pascal-Interpreter/blob/master/CFG.md)

+This Interpreter was built as a learning exercise following Ruslan Spivak's [Let's Build a Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) series.

 `repl.js` runs a basic REPL that can take simple programs on a single line, and parse and interpret them.

 `main.js` takes the relative path of the program input file as a command-line argument, and parses and interprets it.